iotivity/iotivity/Readme.scons.txt

 To clean:
      $ auto_build.sh -c

-2) Last sync and test with commit e9403ce6d4d7a1a0ac8d12c5acc876af7f7a8f76 If you meet build error with newest code, it may due to the scripts are not up to date.
-Please try commit 5f16c38a5380e4b5c0d82e2cfea4af5fdc30c9ac or send mail to <OIC-OSD@list.01.org>.

-3) The build scripts for services have been provided.
-As the services code is out of date, it must the sync with newest resource code, otherwise, it can't pass the build, currently, the build scripts for services aren't enabled.
-Please remove the '#' at line 31 in 'SConstruct' file to enable it after the code is updated.

-4) For Arduino build, the Time library should >=1.3.
+2) For Arduino build, the Time library should >=1.3.
 The old can only be built with Arduino IDE 1.0.x